MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

     :::image type="content" source="./media/security-trusted-workspace-access/select-external-source-adls-gen2.png" alt-text="Screenshot showing choosing Azure Data Lake Storage Gen 2 as an external source.":::

 3. Provide the URL of the storage account that has been configured with trusted workspace access, and choose a name for the connection.
-For Authentication kine, choose *Organizational account*, or *Service Principal*.
+For Authentication kind, choose *Organizational account*, or *Service Principal*.

     :::image type="content" source="./media/security-trusted-workspace-access/provide-url.png" alt-text="Screenshot showing URL specification in shortcut wizard.":::